 Where is Julian Dicks now?

-Former West Ham United legend Julian Dicks or “The “Terminator”, as he was affectionately known by fans, finally retired from playing in 2002 after dropping out of the league to play for Canvey Island.
+Former West Ham United legend Julian Dicks or “The “Terminator”, as he was affectionately known by fans, finally retired from playing in 2002 after dropping into non-league football to play for Canvey Island.

-Upon retiring from playing football, Dicks took up golf professionally but was unable to maintain this career due to a knee injury sustained during his playing days.
+Upon retiring from playing football, Dicks moved to Spain to tried to take up golf professionally but was unable to maintain this career due to a knee injury sustained during his playing days.

-In June 2014 Dicks was appointed manager of the West Ham United ladies team where he improved the team considerably and led them to the London FA Women’s Cup Final in 2014-15.
+He then had spells at Grays Athletic and Sealand before joining West Ham United as manager of their ladies team in 2014, improving the team considerably and leading them to the London FA Women’s Cup Final in 2014-15.

 A year later he joined up with new West Ham manager and former team-mate Slaven Bilic as part of his first team coaching staff for the club’s final year at the Boleyn Ground.